-The rules of Disc Golf below are explained simply for the new and beginner Disc Golfers just starting out.
+The Disc Golf rules below are explained simply for the new and beginner Disc Golfers just starting out.
 You can visit the Pdga website for the complete in depth explanation of disc golf rules and regulations.
+To learn more about playing disc golf and Disc Golf Rules visit discgolf-adventures.com

 The object of Disc golf or Frisbee golf is to get your Discs to land inside the disc golf basket in the fewest throws possible for each hole of the course.
 Each hole has a Tee Box for the Drive, and a target, disc golf basket, that the Disc must come to rest inside of, to count as a completed hole.
 You throw each shot from where the previous throw landed until your disc comes to rest inside the targeted basket for that hole.